- Classes taught in English and Italian with Italian, international, and American students

 “ITALY READS” VOLUNTEER PROGRAM

 JCU has developed an extensive network of over 45 Italian public high schools as part of its Italy Reads program.
-This past year nearly 70 study abroad students visited Italian high schools to collaborate with Italian high school teachers of English and their students on discussions of a selected novel.
+In one year alone 70 study abroad students visited Italian high schools to collaborate with Italian high school teachers of English and their students on discussions of a selected novel.
 For the fall 2013 term, the novel students will be reading is Jhumpa Lahiri’s “The Namesake,” which was especially selected to address multiculturalism in Italian public high schools.

 API students will receive a transcript from John Cabot University upon completion of the program.
 John Cabot University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.